INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Related works

-Network binarization can significantly reduce the size of a model and the compute cost by reducing the precision of weights and activations to 1-bit.
-Hubara \etal \cite{hubara2016binarized} proposed to binarize both the weights and activations of a model, and suggested to use the straight-through-estimator (STE)~\cite{bengio2013estimating} to enable back-propagation through non-differentiable binarization function.
+\paragraph{Network Binarization} Network binarization can significantly reduce the size of a model and the compute cost by reducing the precision of weights and activations to 1-bit.
+Hubara \etal \cite{hubara2016binarized} proposed to binarize both the weights and activations of a model, and suggested to use the straight-through-estimator (STE)~\cite{bengio2013estimating} for binarization function.
 XNOR-Net~\cite{rastegari2016xnor} introduced the real-valued scaling factor for binarized weights and activations to minimize the quantization error.
-To increase the representational capability of a model, an additional real-valued shortcut was suggested in Bi-real-net~\cite{liu2018bi}.
+To increase the representational capability of a model, a real-valued shortcut was suggested in Bi-real-net~\cite{liu2018bi}.
 There are several more approaches to improve the accuracy of binarized networks, such as exploiting extra component~\cite{martinez2020training,wang2019learning}, new model structures~\cite{bulat2017binarized,liu2018bi}, and advanced training techniques~\cite{kim2019binaryduo,martinez2020training,qin2020forward}.
 In most previous BNNs, binarization of weights and activations were conducted with the Sign function:

 In case of activations, \cref{eq:sign} is also called the binary activation function.
-The $x_r$ indicates a real-valued pre-activation value, and $x_b$ is a binarized (+1 and $-$1) activation value.
+The $x_r$ indicates a real-valued pre-activation value, and $x_b$ is a binarized ($+1$ and $-1$) activation value.
 The value $x_r$ is compared with the threshold of the binary activation function.